Classes with a picture icon have images on the class detail page

 The themes of sky and sea are frequently represented in Shetland designs.
 Would you expect anything less from the beautiful but hard-to-reach islands located where the Atlantic Ocean meets the North Sea?

 In this fine-lace class, we'll look at 2 traditional Shetland stitches: the Bird's Eye and the Cockleshell.
-Both stitches involve patterning on every row and do require a bit of concentration.
-And both are well worth the effort!
+Both stitches involve patterning on every row and require a bit of concentration, but are well worth the effort!

 Saturday 9:00 am - 12:00 pm

 Shetland lace knitting is a beloved tradition with a unique construction method.
 In 1975 Gladys Amedro, originally of London, moved to the island of Yell in Shetland and began designing Shetland lace using a combination of traditional and non-traditional methods.
 In this class we will knit a swatch using Mrs. Amedro's method of working from the edge to the center.

 Lace-weight merino yarn will be supplied by the teacher.

 Note: Must be able to execute standard increases and decreases, and basic chart reading.
 Experience with lace-weight yarn required.